dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

     echo -n "mypassword" | base64
     ```
   where *myusername* and *mypassword* are credentials for a user with vCenter privileges.
+  If replication feature is enabled, ensure the secret includes all the PowerMax arrays involved in replication.

 Create the secret by running the below command,
 ```bash